 People with diabetes have to work closely with a doctor to manage their condition.
 At first, the checkups might need to take place every one to two months because the patient has to get used to their new routine, and they require supervision.
 Once they’ve adjusted to living with diabetes, they can drop down to one visit every three to six months.

-During the appointment, we check your blood sugar, blood pressure, the function of your kidneys, and your cholesterol levels.
+During the appointment, we check your blood sugar, blood pressure, the function of your kidneys, and cholesterol levels.
 We also answer your questions and help you with issues you’ve been experiencing.
 Once a year, we check your feet for ulcers, infections, and a loss of feeling.
 We might also ask you to go for an annual eye test because you’re susceptible to damaged blood vessels.

 We highly recommend that people who have recently been diagnosed with diabetes attend our group management classes.
 During the sessions, we discuss important topics like how to reduce the likelihood of complications, how to eat right, what type of exercise is best for people with diabetes, and how to cope when stressed or unwell.